 ‘Phaethon’s Dare’ by Gregory Palmerino The Society August 2, 2015 Beauty, Culture, Poetry 5 Comments I. Again the darkling moon is new this night, and cold deserted seas in lunar sleep lay fasting and far from the waxing light; as bright Apollo* flails the unknown deep beyond the threshold of our midnight sun, his bending rays hold back from Latmus* glade, where the shepherd waits for easy painless death (those golden reins undone) below the viewless sheath of monthly shade, absent the glow of light and silver breath.
 Phaethon, son of Apollo who dared his father to drive his golden chariot for a day; Apollo, Greek god of the sun, light, truth, music and healing among others; Latmus, the site where Selene’s lover Endymion, a shepherd, lies forever young and beautiful in blissful sleep.
 II.
 What bliss I would enjoy, if unveiled life, its full blinding face, were here upon me, not by some phony creed or coward’s knife but by the loving kiss of Selene;* with this, I would then decree—happiness! knowing that my solitary chords were heard by healer and by friend as music borne up to forgetlessness, that Endymion,* and his fruitful word, should be my companions about the morn.
 Selene, Greek moon goddess and sister to Apollo; Endymion, lover of Selene.
 III.
 But here the morning’s nowhere to be found, only the dull curve of her* regal throne spies on me, taunting me without a sound; and I cannot (with all my powers known) capture in me her familial grace; it’s lost between my hand and this one feat where I sit waiting for day, more empty than in that hollow space above the clouds, with fear I may not meet her warm embrace or drink her teeming sea. her, Eos, Greek goddess of the dawn and sister to Apollo and Selene.
 IV.
 If only long-armed Polaris* would steep his starry cup* into my blackened sea, lift me far aloft, and promise to keep what Sun and Moon have kept untrained on me; then through the fleshy gate I would ascend, past shadows and mist, to my conscious throne at the center of the clear world, where youth and sacred rivers bend under towering Parnassus,* postpone my fettered brain, and deliver the truth.
 Polaris, North Star, i.e., guiding star; starry cup, “little dipper”; Parnassus, mountain sacred to Apollo and home to the muses.
 V. Listen!
 Can you hear?
 The throaty cock crows at her purple light, and the eastern gate, under the lingering morning star, glows with haste at my chariot and my fate; were I, sad youth, to take those burning reins (as I am half to this failing earth bound) into my feeble hands and dare to tame those fiery, wilding manes— would I recklessly plunge headlong around and set the dry world on fire just the same?
 Gregory Palmerino’s essays and poems have appeared in Explicator, Teaching English in the Two Year College, College English, Amaze: The Cinquain Journal, International Poetry Review, Courtland Review, Shot Glass Journal, The Lyric, the fib review, and The Road Not Taken.
 He teaches writing at Manchester Community College and writes poetry in Connecticut’s Quiet Corner, where he lives with his wife and three children.
 Featured Image: “The Chariot of Apollo” by Odilon Redon.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 5 Responses james sale August 3, 2015 Fabulous poem – love the directness and the lushness too; this is highly accomplished poetry, all the better for its themes and classical allusions – love it.
 Reply Gregory Palmerino August 3, 2015 James, Thanks for the note of appreciation.
 I’m happy to hear you enjoyed the poem.
 Best, Greg Reply james sale August 3, 2015 Pleasure – keep up the good work Ercules Edibwa August 22, 2015 Phaethon at the Reins for Gregory Palmerino I saw him, Son of Helios, young Phaethon at the reins, the shining mortal holding to the equine hurricanes.
 For just one day he longed to ride his father’s chariot, traversing heaven with his boldness and his lariat.
 But he could not control the reins, and lit the sky ablaze.
 He turned much of the Earth to desert with his scorching ways.
 The polar caps were melting in the oceanic cup.
 The climate change was devastating, burning people up.
 In order to restore Earth’s balance, Zeus smote Phaethon with a thunderbolt of sanity to halt his deadly myth, that he could cross the sky upon his father’s golden car without emitting carbon oxides, leaving Earth no scar.
 Reply Greg August 24, 2015 Thanks for the poetic retort, Bruce.
 GP Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.